 Thinking about getting a new tattoo?
 Or, perhaps you’ve already taken the plunge and got the ink you’ve been wanting for years.
-Whatever the case may be, after it’s all said and done you need to care for it the right way.
+Whatever the case may be, after it’s all said and done you need to make sure you properly care for it.
 What exactly is the right way?
-Keep reading to find out!
+Keep reading to find out.

 Dry Healing vs. Wrap Healing Your Tattoo

 After getting a new tattoo, it’s important not to scratch or pick at it, so if you have a tendency to do so, wrap healing may be a better option for you as it will cover up the art.
-What’s more, dry skin types may also prefer the wrap healing method for its moisturizing benefits.
+Dry skin types may also prefer the wrap healing method for its moisturizing benefits.